 Cuba evacuates as Ian heads toward Florida with hurricane fears

-Ian had maximum sustained winds of 75 mph as of 8 a.m.
-ET Monday — but it will rapidly intensify into a major storm, developing wind speeds over 110 mph as it moves toward western Cuba, forecasters say.
+Ian had maximum sustained winds of 110 mph as of 2 a.m.
+ET Tuesday — rapidly intensifying into a major storm as it hit the western coast of Cuba, forecasters said.
+Officials in Cuba's Pinar del Rio province set up dozens of shelters and took steps to protect crops in Cuba's main tobacco-growing region.
+The U.S. National Hurricane Center said the island's west coast could see as much as 14 feet (4.3 meters) of storm surge.

 As it hits Cuba, Ian's storm surge "could raise water levels by as much as 9 to 14 feet above normal tide levels" in some areas, the hurricane center said.
-The surge is predicted to be a little less severe in Florida, where parts of Tampa Bay could see waters 5-8 feet higher than normal.
+The surge is predicted to be slightly less severe in Florida, but parts of Tampa Bay could still see waters 5 to 10 feet higher than normal.

-Ian is currently around 90 miles west-southwest of Grand Cayman, moving northwest at 14 mph, the NHC said in its 8 a.m. advisory.
-Over the next 48 hours, the storm is expected to shift course toward the north and northeast several times — and the timing of those moves will likely determine where it makes landfall on the U.S. mainland.
+Ian is currently around 50 miles west of the city of Pinar del Rio, moving northwest at 13 mph, the NHC said in its 2 a.m. advisory.
+During the next 48 hours, the storm is expected to shift course toward the north and northeast — and the timing of those moves will likely determine where it makes landfall on the U.S. mainland.

 Ian sets off alarms after a quiet summer